-The formal way to calculate accurate observing times is via the Observing Time Estimator (OTE), which can be found at: http://integral.esac.esa.int.
-In this section, however, we provide an easy way for observers to estimate the observing times using simple formulae.
+The formal way to calculate accurate observing time is via the Observing Time Estimator (OTE), which can be found at: http://integral.esac.esa.int.
+However, in this section we provide an easy way for observers to estimate the observing times using simple formulae.
 The times calculated in this way are reasonably accurate, and are for most cases within a few percent from the OTE calculated times.
-In the worked examples we show both estimations for comparison.
-Note, however, that ISOC will only use the OTE to assess the technical feasibility of proposals.
-General observers can request observations of a gamma-ray line (flux expressed as ph cm-2s-1) or observations of the integrated continuum flux over a certain energy band (flux also expressed as ph cm-2s-1).
+In the worked examples we show both estimations for comparisons.
+Note, however, that ISOC will only use the OTE to assess the technical feasibility of the proposals.
+General observers can request observations of a gamma-ray line (flux expressed as ph cm-2 s-1), or observations of the integrated continuum flux over a certain energy band (flux also expressed in ph cm-2 s-1).
 Examples of both instances are presented in the following examples.

-Note: The observers should make sure that observing times entered into PGT allow the completion of at least one full dither pattern (i.e. minimum of 12600 seconds for hexagonal dithers and 45000 seconds for 5×5 dithers).
+Note: the observers should make sure that observing times entered into PGT allow the completion of at least one full dither pattern (i.e., minimum of 12600 seconds for an hexagonal dither and 45000 seconds for a 5×5 dither).